samuelgilman/logz/README.md

 (with `err`, `info`, etc.) before the log is ready, they will be queued in memory, and flushed to the log stream once it's ready.

+#### Async logging

 Same goes for the logging functions (`err`, etc) - they are async because data needs to be written to the stream.

+It's not necessary to use callback with the logging function.
+Use them only if you want to know when the data was actually written.

+In any case, the timestamp will be for when the function was called, and not for when the data was written.

 ### Format